SEPTEMBER IN THE GARDEN

 - Sow coriander seed regularly from now on at three weekly intervals.

 - Prune back any aggressive herbs like mint and oregano.

 - Fertilise the entire herb garden to maximise spring growth.

 - Plant young citrus and sub-tropical fruit trees like avocados, mangoes and litchis.

-- Fertilise all fruit trees now with a general purpose fertiliser like 3:1:5 slow release nitrogen at the recommended application rates.
+- Fertilise all fruit trees now with a general-purpose fertiliser like 3:1:5 with slow release nitrogen at the recommended application rates.

 - Water spring flowering shrubs like azaleas and deutzias to ensure a good show.